Jewellery Box: diamonds x zirconia Are diamonds still a girl’s best friend?

 Historically, the traditionally mined diamonds were difficult and rare to find.
-Thus they became a sign of status; power and wealth, and until today, a diamond jewel is THE perfect gift for special occasions and celebrations.
+Something so exclusive only can become a sign of status, related to power and wealth.
+That why a diamond jewel is THE perfect gift for special occasions and celebrations.

 Why diamonds are expensive

 Typically, the cost of a gemstone increases according to its rarity.
 Therefore, comparing the diamond to other much rarer stones such as emeralds, sapphires, or rubies is way less expensive than these precious stones.
 Coloured diamonds are now in short supply, but contrary to what you may think, colourless diamonds aren’t that rare anymore.
-As a matter of fact, in the late1800s, an enormous mine in South Africa was about to flood the market with vast amounts of diamonds.
+As a matter of fact, in the late 1800s, an enormous mine in South Africa was about to flood the market with vast amounts of diamonds.
 De Beers decided then to buy the mine to control and limit the diamond supply so that the stone wouldn’t lose its value.
-It was also De Beers that started a strong marketing campaign that put diamond rings as the number one choice for engagement rings, increasing the demand and thus, the cost of the dazzling gem.
-By the way, the Archduke Maximilian of Austria was famously one of the firsts to innovate with a diamond ring when proposing to his future wife, Mary of Burgundy in 1477.
+It was also De Beers that started a strong marketing campaign that put diamond rings as the number one choice for engagement rings.

 The value of a diamond is calculated according to the “four C’s”, clarity, carat, cut, and colour, so in this case, size only doesn’t matter.
 Read here more about the four Cs and how to choose a diamond.